Connections#

 Each datasource_type defines its own set of required properties.

-To get list of available properties see: Retrieving a DatasourceType connection properties.
+To see the list of available properties, refer to Retrieving a DatasourceType connection properties.

 Retrieving an existing Connection#

-In the UI, you can get all Connections by navigating to Assets -> Data access -> Connections.
+In the UI, you can view all Connections by navigating to Assets -> Data access -> Connections.

-In the SDK, Connection can be retrieved using Project.connections property.
+In the SDK, a Connection can be retrieved using the Project.connections property.

-You can also further filter and refine the connections returned based on attributes including
+You can also filter the returned connections based on attributes including

 This property returns a Connections object.